virt-s1/rhel-edge/README.md

-# RHEL Edge image (build by image builder) CI and test
+# RHEL-Edge Test

 ## Test Scenarios

-1. Build RHEL Edge image on Openstack VM and install it on KVM VM.
+1. Build RHEL Edge image on Openstack VM and install it on nested VM.
 2. Build RHEL Edge image on OpenStack VM and install it on bare metal machine.

 ## Requirement